-The beneficiary’s first name, last name, date of birth, and zip code.
+The beneficiary’s first name, last name, and zip code.

 No. You must complete one profile for each beneficiary.

-No. You must choose one zip code.
-If the beneficiary has more than one address, choose the address and zip code the consumer lives at for most of the year.
+No. You must choose one zip code to choose a plan.
+If the beneficiary has more than one address, choose the zip code the consumer lives at for most of the year.
 If needed, a separate mailing addressed can be entered into the system as well.

 No. This year’s platform does not have that capability.
 The beneficiary’s Medicare ID number will be on their Medicare Card.

 Yes.
-You can enter up to 250 characters in the following fields: Medicare ID, Parts A & B Effective Dates, Current Coverage & Premium, Extra Help Eligibility, and Medicaid Eligibility.
+You can enter up to 249 characters in the following fields: Medicare ID, Parts A & B Effective Dates, Current Coverage & Premium, Extra Help Eligibility, and Medicaid Eligibility.
 This information will not prepopulate into enrollment applications.